awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-loginLogout.md

 Required: Yes

 **\[\-2fa </path/to/authdata>\]**
 Specifies that the system should use a second factor to authenticate this 2FA\-enabled CO user\.
 To get the necessary data for logging in with 2FA, include a path to a location in the file system with a file name after the `-2fa` parameter\.
-For more information about working with 2FA, see [Managing 2FA](manage-2fa.md)\.
+For more information about working with 2FA, see [Using CMU to manage 2FA](manage-2fa.md) \.
 Required: No

 ## Related topics<a name="loginLogout-seeAlso"></a>